Finsa-SC/BlockChain/README.md

 - The mining difficulty can be adjusted in the blockchain.py file` self.difficulty = 2 `
 - Each node maintains its own copy of the blockchain
 - To reset the blockchain: `rm -rf db/`
+- You can test different nodes whether it runs smoothly by turning `API_URL = "http://127.0.0.1:8001"` in main.py into the port you want to test

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.